ag2718/ag2718/README.md

 I'm Aarush, a student at MIT studying computer science and engineering along with physics.
-My current interests span a wide variety of fields, including software + systems engineering, ML/AI, and digital HW design.
-Check out my pinned repositories to see some of the projects I've worked!
+My current interests span software + systems engineering, ML/AI, and digital HW design — I also love working on problems at the intersections of these fields.
+Check out my pinned repositories to see some of the projects I've been working on!

 Email: [aarushg@mit.edu](mailto:aarushg@mit.edu)